 At Aspect, we continually work to improve our services, programs and approaches to supporting people on the autism spectrum and their families by applying the knowledge and evidence available and constantly evaluating our services and programs for best practice.
 All Aspect services and education programs are based on some 50 years of research and evidence.

-Our research focus is not on finding a cure for autism, or on finding the causes of autism, although we are very supportive of organisations working in these areas.
+Our research focus is not on finding a cure for autism, or on finding the causes of autism.
 Our focus is on providing the best possible treatment, services and programs for people with autism here and now; the best practice, based on evidence from around the world, to provide the best possible opportunities for the people we support.

 We share the findings of our research via our project reports, peer reviewed journal articles, Research Insights, and Fact sheets, which you can find in our Research publications.

 Understanding the lived experiences and needs of people on the autism spectrum

 Aspect has been at the forefront in researching the everyday life experiences and needs of people on the autism spectrum.
 This research helps to raise awareness, promote discussion and pave the way for improving the services and supports that are essential for a good quality of life.

 Aspect conducted the first We Belong study in 2011 to profile the experiences, needs and aspirations of a sample of adults with higher-functioning autism or Asperger’s Syndrome across a broad range of life domains.
 Visit the We Belong microsite for more information.